WazeDev/waze-scan-closures/README.md

 # waze-scan-closures

-Scans for Waze map closures and sends Discord notifications when new closures are reported.
+Passively scans for user-generated/reported road closures in WME and sends Discord notifications when new closures are reported.

 ## Regions Configured
 * Plains (IA, KS, MN, MO, NE, ND, SD)